When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Boisdale, Cabot Place, Canary Wharf, E14 4QT

 Any more rooftop bars or roof terraces which deserve a mention?
-Let us know in the comments below and we’ll add them in.
+Let us know in the comments below.